-How To Calculate Diameter of Binary Tree?
+How to Calculate Diameter of a Binary Tree (Naïve vs Optimized Approach Explained)

 How to calculate diameter of binary tree?